carpeliam/at-journal-2024/src/entries/at-day-112-wildcat-river-stealth-tentsite-to-rattle-river-shelter.md

 sleep: Tent
 mood: 😐
 ---
-On one hand, I confirmed this morning that my bathtub is leaking, after last night s rain.
+On one hand, I confirmed this morning that my bathtub is leaking, after last night's rain.
 On the other, I know where it is, and emailed Durston.
 We ll see what they say.
 Ate breakfast and dried my tent out at the hut this morning, and chatted with croo/SOBOs.
 One of my latest starts, but it was probably worth it, and I don t think I would have gone any further had I started much earlier.